multiformats/multistream-select/multicodec/README.md

 ### The protocol path

-`multistream` allows us to specify different protocols in a universal namespace, that way being able to recognize, multiplex, and embed them easily.
-We use the notion of a `path` instead of an `id` becuase it is meant to be a Unix-friendly URI.
+`multicodec` allows us to specify different protocols in a universal namespace, that way being able to recognize, multiplex, and embed them easily.
+We use the notion of a `path` instead of an `id` because it is meant to be a Unix-friendly URI.

 A good path name should be decipherable -- meaning that if some machine or developer -- who has no idea about your protocol -- encounters the path string, they should be able to look it up and resolve how to use it.